witold87/deep-driver/README.md

 `python3 classify_image.py --model <path-to-model> --labels <path-to-labels>`

 When the camera start you should be able to see how script makes real-time predictions.

-Congratulations!
-You setup everything and it works!
-Now is the time to move on, expand and improve existing code and ideas to deliver one of a kind autonomous driving solution!

-POC Team